Can I Give Antacid Medicine to My Dog?

-If you’re a dog owner, you know that stomach ailments are bound to happen.
+If you’re a dog parent, you know that stomach ailments are bound to happen.
 You may have researched why my puppy has diarrhea.
 From a random throw-up incident to unexplainable diarrhea – dogs definitely do not have stomachs of steel!
 Often eating as quickly as possible, your pup is prone to digestion issues.
 In some cases, dogs will lick their bowl clean before you’ve even finished putting it down.
 This tendency to eat quickly – and just about any scraps they can get their teeth on – means that you will probably run into an instance where you see your pup’s tummy acting up.

 Let’s talk about whether antacids are okay for dogs and what better steps you might be able to take to mitigate the issue.